Element-specific visualization of dynamic magnetic coupling in a Co/Py bilayer microstructure: Results and discussion

 \section{Results and discussion}

-We focus now on the element-specific and spatially resolved measurements.
-Fig. 3 shows 6 STXM-FMR images at the Ni L\textsubscript{3}-edge (852~eV) (Fig.~3a)-c)), and Co L\textsubscript{3}-edge (779~eV) (Fig.~3d)-f)).
-In Fig. 3a)-3c) STXM-FMR contrast in the spherical area of the Py disk can be identified at resonance 1.
-Almost no change of intensity is visible at the area of the Co stripe.
-In Fig.~3b) (resonance 2) the disk shaped STXM-FMR contrast and an additional intensity is visible at the position of the Co stripe.
-The weakest STXM-FMR contrast for the Py disk is visible in Fig.~3c), recorded at B\textsubscript{ext,3}.
+The element-specific and spatially resolved measurements depicted in Fig. 3 show the STXM-FMR images at the Ni L\textsubscript{3}-edge (852~eV) (Fig.~3a)-c)), and Co L\textsubscript{3}-edge (779~eV) (Fig.~3d)-f)) taken at a relative phase of 300$^\circ$ exhibiting the highest contrast, with a 100~nm step size and a dwell time of 5000~ms. Grey contrast corresponds to an average contrast value, which is set to the same background color level for all images of the figure.
+In Fig. 3a)-3c) the complete spherical area of the Py disk shows STXM-FMR contrast at all three resonance fields, indicating a resonant response of the Py disk.
+Each of STXM-FMR images in Fig. 3a)-3c) reveals a darker colored contrast area at the location of the on-top lying Co stripe.
+Fig. 3d)-f) picture the STXM-FMR contrast originating from Co stripe while the Py disk is almost invisible with the The STXM-FMR image at resonance 3 (Fig. 3f)) showing the darkest coloured contrast of all the images (Fig. 3d)- f)).

-Fig. 3d)-f) picture the STXM-FMR contrast from the Co stripe while the Py disk is almost invisible.
-At resonance 1 with B\textsubscript{ext} far off the Co resonance field, the lowest contrast is visible at the area of the Co stripe.
-At resonance 2 (Fig.~3e)) a strong contrast is visible at the position of the Co Stripe, the excited area of the Co stripe appears narrower than in Fig.~3d), f).
-The STXM-FMR image at resonance 3 (Fig.~3f)) shows the highest and most homogenous intensity of all images (Fig.~3d)-f)), clearly picturing a resonance excited directly in the Co stripe.